Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketo-static-list-cohort.md

 ---
 title: Send Static List Cohorts to Marketo
-description: words
+description: Send behavioral cohorts from Amplitude to Marketo as static lists and better engage your users based on their patterns of interaction with your product and their lifecycle timing.
 ---

 !!!alpha

     This integration is currently in Alpha and is in active development.
 If you have any feedback to improve or have suggestions, please email <integrations@amplitude.com>.

+This integration combines Amplitude with Marketo's tools for in-app messaging, push notifications, and email.
+Use it to send behavioral cohorts from Amplitude to Marketo as a static list, and better engage your users based on their patterns of interaction with your product and their lifecycle timing.
+Amplitude's powerful segmentation capabilities let you personalize your campaigns by targeting the right users with the right messages at the right stages of their journey.

 !!!info

     This page is about the Marketo Static List destination.
-Unlike the [Marketo](../destinations/marketo-cohort/) destination, this integration automatically exports cohorts as a static list in Marketo.
+Unlike the [Marketo Cohort](/destinations/marketo-cohort/) destination, this integration automatically exports cohorts as a static list in Marketo.

 ## Considerations